astronomer/airflow-guides/guides/error-notifications-in-airflow.md

 There are multiple ways you can send messages to Slack from Airflow.
 In this guide, we'll cover how to use the [Slack Provider's](https://registry.astronomer.io/providers/slack) `SlackWebhookOperator` with a Slack Webhook to send messages, since this is Slack's recommended way of posting messages from apps.
 To get started, follow these steps:

  1. From your Slack workspace, create a Slack app and an incoming Webhook.
 The Slack documentation [here](https://api.slack.com/messaging/webhooks) walks through the necessary steps.
 Make note of the Slack Webhook URL to use in your Python function.
  2. Create an Airflow connection to provide your Slack Webhook to Airflow.
-Choose an HTTP connection type (if you are using Airflow 2.0 or greater, you will need to install the `apache-airflow-providers-http` provider for the HTTP connection type to appear in the Airflow UI).
+Choose an HTTP connection type.
 Enter [`https://hooks.slack.com/services/`](https://hooks.slack.com/services/) as the Host, and enter the remainder of your Webhook URL from the last step as the Password (formatted as `T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`).

     ![Slack Connection](https://assets2.astronomer.io/main/guides/error-notifications/slack_webhook_connection.png)

+    > Note: in Airflow 2.0 or greater, to use the `SlackWebhookOperator` you will need to install the `apache-airflow-providers-slack` provider package.

  3. Create a Python function to use as your `on_failure_callback` method.
 Within the function, define the information you want to send and invoke the `SlackWebhookOperator` to send the message.
 Here's an example: